 - Cold therapies can include using an ice pack for quick pain relief in the joints.
 When using the cold treatment method, never apply ice directly to your skin.

 - Invest In The Right Footwear: The most effective way to manage and reduce arthritic pain is to invest in the right footwear.
-Ask an experienced podiatrist and footwear salesperson for recommendations when choosing footwear.
+Ask an experienced podiatrist for recommendations when choosing footwear.
 When you have arthritis, your footwear can make all the difference.
-So, invest in supportive shoes such as those that can be secured to your feet with shoelaces, and steer clear of shoes with pointed toes and high heels.
+So, invest in high-quality supportive shoes and comforting socks.
+I personally recommend the products at Orthofeet for people with arthritic foot pain.

 - Herbal Therapies: While there’s no concrete proof to support this method, some herbal therapies and medicines and even putting a bar of soap in bed have been found to be effective in managing to treat arthritic symptoms and foot pain.